rpicard/explore-flask/13-serving_an_api.md

 /api/users      POST         Add a new user and return the user with an id attribute added /api/users/:id  PUT          Update the user with id of :id /api/users/:id  DELETE       Delete the user with id of :id

+We can use this structure to back front-end frameworks like Backbone and Angular, or just make resources available to third-party developers.

 ## Flask-RESTful